-Are you confused about what the difference between contemporary architecture and modern architecture is?
-Read on to learn more about these two very different styles and the sort of look they break to a home.
+Are you curious about the difference between contemporary architecture and modern architecture?
+Read on to learn more about these two very different styles and the look they bring to a home.

-To put it simply, modern architecture typically points to a type of style built between the early 1900s and the 1950s.
-It's a very distinct, defined style and it doesn't change.
+To put it simply, modern architecture typically points to a style built between the early 1900s and the 1950s.
+It's a very distinct, defined style, and it doesn't change.

 So while you might think of "modern" and see images of houses built today, that's actually not what it means in terms of architecture.

-The contemporary design essentially means the style of today.
-It's not something that can be pinpointed exactly, because styles and fashions and trends change quite quickly.
+Contemporary design essentially means "the style of today."
+It's not something you can pinpoint because styles, fashions and trends change so quickly.

-So, modern refers to a specific time period in American history and contemporary refers to the ever-changing trends in house design of today.
+To put it simply, "modern" refers to a specific period in American history, and "contemporary" refers to the ever-changing trends in house design.

 Now you have a better understanding of the basics, let's break it down a little more for you.

-The modern design came after a long period of highly decorated and fancy home design that held high favor at the end of the 19th century.
-At the time, eclecticism, Victorian, and Edwardian style were the lay of the land and architects felt the need to go against these traditions.
+The modern design came after a long period of highly decorated and ornate home design that held high favor at the end of the 19th century.
+At the time, eclecticism, Victorian and Edwardian styles were the lay of the land, and architects sought to go against these traditions.

 Modernist architecture emerged in the 20th century and created homes that didn't have that ornate flare that homes of that time were so used to.
-Instead, the homes had open floor plans, asymmetry, and huge panels of windows or glass walls.
+Instead, the homes had open floor plans, asymmetry and huge panels of windows or glass walls.

 They wanted to create a simple home that was also highly functional.
 They left out anything unnecessary.

-At the time that modernism was created, technology was starting to take hold.
-More and more people were starting to move away from their roots and into fast-paced environments.
-This left little room for creativity, spirituality, and emotional connection.
+When modernism was created, technology was starting to take hold.
+More and more people began moving away from their roots and into fast-paced environments.
+This move left little room for creativity, spirituality and emotional connection.

 In today's world, you might look at a home designed to look modern and consider it to be cold.
-Those stark lines and minimalism might seem off-putting at first, but when you step inside you might be surprised at just how warm it all is.
+Those stark lines and minimalism might seem off-putting at first, but when you step inside, you might be surprised at how warm it is.

-This is probably because of the dark, rich woods and marble that homebuilders used to create their homes, and all the warm colors that were popular at the time.
+This warmth you feel is probably because of the dark, rich woods and marble that homebuilders used to create their homes and all the warm colors that were popular at the time.

-While modernism put down roots in nature and simplicity, the contemporary architecture looks at what is going on right now.
+While modernism puts down roots in nature and simplicity, contemporary architecture looks at what is going on right now.
 Contemporary architecture definitions capture this meaning by referring to this style as anything happening in the current year.

 Contemporary style changes quickly but has some common characteristics.
-For example, architects that build homes towards the contemporary style usually create their homes to be as innovative and advanced as they can.
+For example, architects that build homes in the contemporary style usually create their homes to be as innovative and advanced as they can.

 These homes will almost always appear more complex than modern homes do.
-They try to incorporate all different kinds of styles and create free-form lines and movements within the structure.
+They try to incorporate different styles and create free-form lines and movements within the structure.

-Contemporary homes and modern architecture share a lot of different features, so it can be hard to pick out which is which.
-Something that usually puts a contemporary label on a home is the influence from different styles.
+Contemporary homes and modern architecture share many features, so it can be hard to pick out which is which.
+Sometimes a contemporary label on a home means it has been influenced by different styles.

-Today, many contemporary homes give homage to craftsman-style homes while keeping up with large, open floorplans that modern homes brought into the limelight.
-What's interested is that they never rely too heavily on one style, instead always looking at all of them as equals.
+Today, many contemporary homes pay homage to craftsman-style homes while keeping up with large, open floorplans that modern homes made famous.
+Interestingly, they never rely too heavily on one style — instead, they always look at all of them as equals.

 Contemporary Architecture Today

-In today's day and age, a contemporary home is one that includes many high-tech features.
-Eco-friendly homes are on the rise, and with that comes the development of more energy efficient measures and sustainability.
+A contemporary home in today's world is one that includes many high-tech features.
+Eco-friendly homes are on the rise, and with that comes the development of more energy-efficient measures and sustainability.

 Let's put the visual differences between contemporary and modern architecture aside for a moment.
 There's another interesting difference between the two.

-If you're looking for a home and you're not sure if you prefer modern architecture or contemporary architecture, just remember that both styles of homes offer their own beautiful benefits.
-They're just different.
+If you're looking for a home and are unsure whether you prefer modern or contemporary architecture, remember that both styles offer beautiful benefits.

-If you're ever unsure of the definition, think of it this way: modern indicates a specific time period and contemporary means right now.
+If you're ever unsure of the definition, think of it this way: modern indicates a specific period, and contemporary means "right now."